Community Governance Essentials

 The Committees

-Architectural Review Committee – Helps to ensure that the standards outlined in most community governing documents are adhered to and reviews any applications for variances to the existing architecture and/or landscape designs.
+Architectural Review Committee – Helps to ensure that the standards outlined in most governing documents are adhered to and reviews any applications for variances to the existing architecture and/or landscape designs.

 - Nominating Committee – Reviews potential nominees for upcoming elections and nominates those that they deem qualified to run.